bababubudev/CShell/README.md

 ## Overview

-Sea Shell is a basic shell program that provides a command-line interface for executing commands.
+C Shell is a basic shell program that provides a command-line interface for executing commands.
 It is built using C and uses CMake as its build system.

 ## Building